pjaselin/Cubist/README.md

 ## Background

 Cubist is a regression algorithm developed by John Ross Quinlan for generating rule-based predictive models.
 This has been available in the R world thanks to the work of Max Kuhn and his colleagues.
-It is introduced to Python with this package and made scikit-learn compatible for easy use with existing model pipelines.
+It is introduced to Python with this package and made scikit-learn compatible for use with at ecosystem.
 Cross-validation and control over whether Cubist creates a composite model is also enabled here.

 ## Advantages

 Unlike other ensemble models such as RandomForest and XGBoost, Cubist generates a set of rules, making it easy to understand precisely how the model makes it's predictive decisions.
-Thus tools such as SHAP and LIME are unnecessary as Cubist doesn't exhibit black box behavior.
+Tools such as SHAP and LIME are therefore unnecessary as Cubist doesn't exhibit black box behavior.

 Like XGBoost, Cubist can perform boosting by the addition of more models (called committees) that correct for the error of prior models (i.e. the second model created corrects for the prediction error of the first, the third for the error of the second, etc.).

-In addition to boosting, the model can perform instance-based (nearest-neighbor) corrections to create composite models, thus combining the advantages of these two methods.
-Note that with instance-based correction, model accuracy may be improved at the expense of computing time (this extra step takes longer) and some interpretability as the linear regression rules are no longer completely followed.
+In addition to boosting, the model can perform instance-based (nearest-neighbor) corrections to create composite models, combining the advantages of these two methods.
+Note that with instance-based correction, model accuracy may be improved at the expense of compute time (this extra step takes longer) and some interpretability as the linear regression rules are no longer completely followed.
 It should also be noted that a composite model might be quite large as the full training dataset must be stored in order to perform instance-based corrections for inferencing.
 A composite model will be used when `auto=False` with `neighbors` set to an integer between 1 and 9.
-Cubist can be allowed to decide whether to take advantage of composite models with `auto=True`.
+Cubist can be allowed to decide whether to take advantage of composite models with `auto=True` and `neighbors` left unset.

 ## Sample Usage